vitorpamplona/amethyst/README.md

 2. Android Studio
 3. Android 8.0+ Phone or Emulation setup

-Fork and clone this repository and import into Android Studio
+Fork and clone this repository and import it into Android Studio
 ```bash
 git clone https://github.com/vitorpamplona/amethyst.git
 ```